Why Do I Get Light-Headed When I Do Pull Ups? (4 Things to Consider)

 Pay special attention to breathing rhythmically in this way with each rep and you should find that you no longer feel light-headed.

-2. You Are Extending the Neck & Looking Up
+Are You Extending Your Neck & Looking Up?

 This is actually something that I see quite a lot.